Tech Transfer FAQ

 - Revenues received by U-M from licenses are distributed to schools, colleges, departments, units, central administration, and inventors to fund additional research and education and to encourage further participation in the tech transfer process.

-This is simply the term that U-M Tech Transfer uses to refer to the stage in which we work with inventors prior to the time that they file a formal Invention Report.
+This is simply the term that U-M Tech Transfer uses to refer to the stage in which we work with inventors prior to the time that they file a formal disclosure Report.

-An Invention Report is a written description of your invention or development that U-M inventors provide to U-M Tech Transfer.
-Invention Reports are preferably submitted electronically; further information about this process is prominently displayed on the U-M Tech Transfer website.
-The Invention Report should list all collaborating sources of support and include all of the information necessary to begin pursuing protection, marketing, and commercialization activities.
+A disclosure report is a written description of your discovery or invention that U-M inventors provide to U-M Tech Transfer.
+These reports are preferably submitted electronically; further information about this process is prominently displayed on the U-M Tech Transfer website.
+We have developed different report forms for different types of creations.
+The disclosure report should list all collaborating sources of support and include the information necessary to begin pursuing protection, marketing, and commercialization activities.
 Please attach any draft manuscripts or pending grant proposals in order to simplify the process.

-When you submit your Invention Report to U-M Tech Transfer, it starts a process that could lead to the protection and commercialization of your technology.
+When you submit your report to U-M Tech Transfer, it starts a process that could lead to the protection and commercialization of your technology.
 This may involve beginning the process of filing for patent protection and/or working to identify outside development partners.
-Federal grants generally require disclosure of inventions to the sponsoring agency, and U-M Tech Transfer will handle this for you; the first step to this process is your Invention Report to U-M Tech Transfer.
+Federal grants generally require reporting of discoveries to the sponsoring agency, and U-M Tech Transfer will handle this for you; the first step to this process is your report to U-M Tech Transfer.
 Similar requirements may exist for other sponsored projects.
-U-M Tech Transfer treats submitted Invention Reports as confidential information.
-Based on the Invention Report, U-M Tech Transfer may generate a non-confidential description of your invention in order to assist in marketing the technology.
-Subsequently-filed patent applications based on the Invention Report will eventually be published by the Patent Office.
+U-M Tech Transfer treats submitted reports as confidential information.
+Based on the report, U-M Tech Transfer may generate a non-confidential description of your innovation in order to assist in marketing the technology.
+Subsequently-filed patent applications based on the disclosure report will eventually be published by the Patent Office.

 U-M Tech Transfer will perform the analysis for you.
-You are encouraged to submit an Invention Report for all inventions and developments that you feel may solve a significant problem and/or have significant value.
-If you are in doubt, contact a U-M Tech Transfer licensing specialist to discuss the invention and strategies for commercialization.
+You are encouraged to submit a disclosure report for all discoveries and developments that you feel may solve a significant problem and/or have significant value.
+If you are in doubt, contact a U-M Tech Transfer licensing manager to discuss the discovery and strategies for commercialization.

-You should complete an Invention Report whenever you feel you have discovered something unique with possible commercial value.
+You should complete the appropriate disclosure report whenever you feel you have discovered something unique with possible commercial value.
 This should be done well before presenting the discovery through publications, poster sessions, conferences, press releases, or other communications.
 If an invention is publicly disclosed (i.e., published or presented in some form) prior to the filing of a patent application, the invention cannot be patented outside of the United States, though U.S. protection may still be available.
 Be sure to inform U-M Tech Transfer of any imminent or prior presentation, lecture, poster, abstract, website description, research proposal, dissertation/masters thesis, publication, or other public presentation including the invention.

 Typically, research tools are materials such as antibodies, vectors, plasmids, cell lines, mice, rats and other materials used as “tools” in the research process.
-If your new tools would benefit other researchers and you are interested in providing them to those researchers (and/or other third parties) it is a good idea for you to report them to UM-Tech Transfer.
+If your new tools would benefit other researchers you should report them to UM-Tech Transfer.
 U-M Tech Transfer will work with you to develop the appropriate protection, licensing, and distribution strategy.
 UM-Tech Transfer will also work with you if you want to send your research tools to third party providers such as ATCC, Jackson Lab, and Addgene.
 Most research tools do not necessarily need to be protected by patents in order to be licensed to commercial third parties and/or generate revenue for your laboratory.

-Yes, please file an Invention Report if you have new software, content, databases, apps, and websites that might have commercial value.
+Yes, please submit a disclosure report if you have new software, content, databases, apps, and websites that might have commercial value.
 U-M Tech Transfer provides a number of resources for development and commercialization of software, and mobile and digital based technologies.
 Click here for the Digital Discovery site.

-Invention Disclosures are primarily submitted online, and that process is described on our website.
-If you have any questions, or would like help submitting your Invention Report through another method, call U-M Tech Transfer at 734.763.0614 or email us at firstname.lastname@example.org.
+New reports are primarily submitted online, and that process is described on our website.
+If you have any questions, or would like help submitting your report through another method, call U-M Tech Transfer at 734.763.0614 or email us at firstname.lastname@example.org.